thomasnield/bayes_price_war/README.md

 * A competitor will match/undercut me
 * A competitor will match/undercut on a specific product
 * A specific competitor will match/undercut
-* a specific competitor will match/undercut on a specific product
+* A specific competitor will match/undercut on a specific product

 The intitial estimate probabilty of a match will be 60%, an undercut 20%, and walk away 20%